danishin/webrtc-automator/README.md

 1. HTTPS management interface can be accessed from the same ports as the main TURN listener.
     - i.e https://<PUBLIC_IP>:3478

+2. Make sure you run `chmod 400 YOUR_PRIVATE_KEY.pem` before running bootstrap command.
+Accessing AWS in general will fail if `.pem` file has wrong (overly open) permission.

 #### Commands in Host
 1. `bash bin/turn/tail_remote_log.sh PRIVATE_KEY_LOCATION PUBLIC_IP`
     - Tail remote log file of TURN server